Unlocking value with Slack

 - Highlight the shortcomings of the previous system, such as process bottlenecks or employee sentiment issues.
 Provide before-and-after implementation details to showcase the transformation.

-- Summarise the key ROI metrics that demonstrate the value generated by using Slack.
+- Summarize the key ROI metrics that demonstrate the value generated by using Slack.

 - Identify power users of Slack and add them to a dedicated channel.
 You can use this channel as a forum to collect Slack stories.